10 Hours / 10 CEs

 • Intended Audience

-This training is designed for mental health and allied professionals who work with or are interested in working with immigrant and refugee populations, particularly in legal and forensic settings.
-The program is suitable for clinicians at all stages of their careers, from beginners to advanced practitioners, and is especially relevant for those seeking to expand their expertise in forensic and cross-cultural psychology, including conducting evaluations for immigration court.
+This training is intended for mental health and allied professionals who work with or are interested in working with immigrant and refugee populations, particularly in legal and forensic contexts.
+It is especially relevant for those specializing in forensic and cross-cultural psychology, including those who conduct evaluations for immigration court or provide services to immigrants and refugees.

 • Experience Level